supermanimmy/supermanimmy/README.md

 Hi, My name is Imran Shah.
 I am a Data Science & Computing student from the University of Birkbeck, London.

-I'm a proficient data scientist.
-Here's a few examples of things i've worked on:

 In my spare time, I love learning new technologies.
 Besides programming, I enjoy video games and working out.

 **Language and Tools:**